Frequently asked questions

 Most frequent questions and answers

-The number of cybersecurity jobs increased by 94% in the last six years.
-If you’re looking for a career in cybersecurity, now is the right time.
+Over the past six years, the number of cybersecurity jobs has risen by 94%.
+If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
 There are many jobs in cybersecurity that can offer career growth opportunities.
 Cyberseek reports that there are almost 500,000 job positions.
-There are more than 6,000 job opportunities in the Tampa / St.Petersburg/ Clearwater area, for example.
+For example, the Tampa / St.Petersburg/ Clearwater job market has over 6,000 open positions.
 These numbers indicate that cybersecurity professionals must always be in demand.

-Employers want to see that you have the right certification.
-Also, there is a legal requirement (see above).
-According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
-Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.
+You can demonstrate that you have the skill an employer is looking for by getting the right certification.
+There is also a legal requirement (see above).
+This is why 70% of cybersecurity workers believe that certifications are essential for their professional development.
+Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

 How Much Can I Make In A Cybersecurity Career?

-On February 20, 2019, the average salary for cybersecurity professionals was $112974 in the United States.
+The average salary of cybersecurity professionals in the United States was $112,974 on February 20, 2021.
 The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
 (75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.

 CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
-Here is why: There is a little-known government regulation called DOD-8570.
-Technically, it has been updated by DOD-8140 but still uses the DOD-8570 chart.
-You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
-CompTIA Security+ usually is the minimum certification required.
+This is why: The DOD-8570 regulation is a lesser-known government regulation.
+It has been technically updated to DOD-8140.
+However, it still uses the DOD-8570 chart.
+You need at least one of these certifications if your position might expose you to sensitive government information.
+CompTIA Security+ is the minimum requirement.
 Even companies that will never work with the government are asking for this certification.
-These certifications are highly desirable and will help you to be placed.
+You should be able to get a job if you have these certifications.